-(This could in a school be done by two or three students with a supporting adult present)
+(This could be done by two or three young adults with a supporting adult present)

 How to Make Contact

 - Choose a local care home or one that you have links with through the parish. - Call the care home and ask for the Activities Coordinator.
 (Click here for a useful script that you can adapt)